SanjayDK3669/sandyie_read/README.md

 ## ⚠️ Python Compatibility

 > 🐍 **This library requires Python 3.7+**.
 > ⚠️ Some features may not work properly in versions below Python 3.11.
-Please use **Python 3.11 or above** for best compatibility.
+Please use **Python 3.12 or below** for best compatibility.

 ---